Daniil-Hirchyts/Graph-Algorithms-FX-Arbitrage/README.md

 - The backend keeps a small in-memory cache only during the server session.
 - No snapshot files are written on the server.
 - If the backend restarts, `snapshot_id` references are no longer valid.
+- Use the snapshot history table to load or download JSON exports.
+- Algorithm results can be downloaded as JSON from the results panel.

 ## Testing